steppr-flow/steppr-flow/README.md

-# Thalyazin
+# Steppr Flow

 A multi-broker workflow orchestration framework for Spring Boot applications.

-Thalyazin enables you to build resilient, async multi-step workflows with support for multiple message brokers (Kafka, RabbitMQ).
+Steppr Flow enables you to build resilient, async multi-step workflows with support for multiple message brokers (Kafka, RabbitMQ).

 ## Features